 The Legal Studies concentration has set a minimum passing grade of "C" for LES 200, 220, 225, 226, 228, and 390 (designated with an asterisk).
 Students receiving a grade lower than "C" in any of these courses must retake that course.

 PARALEGALS MAY NOT PROVIDE LEGAL SERVICES DIRECTLY TO THE PUBLIC, EXCEPT AS PERMITTED BY LAW.

-Express or Guaranteed Admission Program with Widener University Delaware Law School
+Express Admission to the Wilmington University School of Law or Widener University Delaware Law School